MohammedSaad18/DL-Applications-in-computer-vision/Face Recognition/README.md

 # Face Recognition Task

 To construct face recognizer based on features extracted from the neural network.
--The task consists of three steps:
+- The task consists of three steps:
--- Face Detection in images using Haar Cascade.
+  - Face Detection in images using Haar Cascade.
--- Extracting Face features using CNN.
+  - Extracting Face features using CNN.
--- Matching Faces using Logistic Regression.
+  - Matching Faces using Logistic Regression.

 ## Files